Result Representation and Formatting

 In

-Net::HTTP and scrapers based on it, the following output is additionally available:
+Net::HTTP and parsers based on it, the following output is additionally available:

 $proxy- the proxy on which the request was executed$headers- response headers$code- response code$reason- response status

-For this task, the variable $response, is available, which allows retrieving any request variables, including all previous redirects.
+The $response variable is available for this task, which allows obtaining any query variables, including all previous redirects.

 $response.Redirects.format('$URI\n--> ')$response.URI